 Chocolate Cherry Cashew Cookies

 Cashews are one of my favorite nuts, and I like them even better when they are paired with chocolate.
 After wondering how they would taste together in a cookie, I decided to create a recipe featuring that combination.
 I also added cherries to the mix to give the cookies a lovely tart note and some textural interest.
-Since I prefer to make small batches of cookies when I bake (less temptation for me to eat too many!), I crafted this recipe to generate a smaller yield.
+Since I prefer to make small batches of cookies when I bake (it lessens the temptation for me to eat too many!), I crafted this recipe to generate a smaller yield.
 Of course, one may easily double or triple the recipe if one is making them for a crowd.

 - 1/2 cup salted butter, softened